Bucklin voting: History and usage

-The method was proposed by Condorcet in 1793.
-It was re-invented under its current name and used in many political elections in the United States in the early 20th century, as were other experimental election methods during the progressive era.
+The method was proposed by Condorcet in 1793, and was reported as having seen use by the Republic of Geneva later that year.
+It was re-invented under its current name and used in many political elections in the United States in the early 20th century, as were other experimental election methods during the Progressive Era.
 Bucklin voting was first used in 1909 in Grand Junction, Colorado, and then used in more than sixty other cities including Denver and San Francisco.

 In two states, it was found to violate the state constitution and overturned; in the remainder of states using it, it was repealed.
 In Minnesota, it was ruled unconstitutional, in a decision that disallowed votes for multiple candidates, in opposition to some voters' single expressed preference, and in a variant used in Oklahoma, the particular application required voters in multi-candidate elections to rank more than one candidate, or the vote would not be counted; and the preferential primary was therefore found unconstitutional.
 The canvassing method itself was not rejected in Oklahoma.